 That young man with the copy of Cornelia’s and Emily’s book had fallen somewhere here in the sand where I now stood.

 Fighting to remain in July 14, 2017, I focused on the families enjoying the beach, happy and relaxed, basking in the beautiful day.
 And I watched delightedly as my golden retriever buddy made the rounds, saying hello to everyone he encountered.

 Before I left, I wrote “Thank you” in the sand.
 I wanted to make sure that the soldiers knew, even by my one little gesture, that they were remembered.
 And with that, I put on my shoes and climbed back up to the memorial, taking the same hill those brave young men had taken.
 It was my very humble way of honoring their courageous efforts and their fight.

-Though my experience on this day was a world apart from Cornelia’s and Emily’s, Bastille Day had proved to be one of my favorite memories from the entire journey.
-Just like it had been for the girls.
+Though my experience on this day was a world apart from Cornelia’s and Emily’s July 14th, my Bastille Day had proved to be one of my favorite memories from the entire journey.
+Just like their Bastille Day had been for the girls.
 Funny how it all comes around to that marvelous, strange synergy.

 And I was glad I had asked Cornelia and Emily to come along with me.
 Though their travels and their book pre-date this watershed moment in history, they are tied to this place by the soldiers who read, and were hopefully cheered by, Our Hearts Were Young and Gay.
 Still, on this day, my focus wasn’t on the girls or their book, and I didn’t follow in their footsteps.

 Instead, I walked in the footsteps of heroes.

 Above: The grave of a “A Comrade in Arms known but to God”.